(Amazon UK link) |

-I was given 'Friday Nights' for my birthday, nine months ago, but have had so many unread books on my shelves that I've only just finished it.
+I was given 'Friday nights' for my birthday, nine months ago.
+But I have had so many unread books on my shelves that I've only just finished it.
 It made good bedtime reading over the past week or so.

 The story really revolves around Eleanor, a retired single woman, who decided to invite two young mothers - Paula and Lindsay - to hang out with her on Friday nights, along with their small children.
 Wanting something to do, they went along, sometimes joined by Lindsay's younger sister Jules.
 Eleanor's neighbour Blaise was invited, along with her business partner Karen.. and gradually, over a few years, strong friendships have formed.